-- Receptiveness among Bellaire officials and residents to potential residential development in City Center (whether stand-alone or in mixed-use scenarios). - ◆ The City's two current "CCD" zoning districts do not allow a standalone residential development in City Center. - ♦ Scenarios under consideration (through a concurrent Bellaire Town Square facilities study) in which some City facilities might be relocated to City Center. - ◆ The fundamental desire to achieve some tangible improvement of the area and ensure that any revitalization effort enhances residents' quality of life (versus a typical economic development focus on expanding commercial tax base and associated revenue).
+- Receptiveness among Bellaire officials and residents to potential residential development in City Center (whether stand-alone or in mixed-use scenarios). - The City's two current "CCD" zoning districts do not allow a standalone residential development in City Center. - Scenarios under consideration (through a concurrent Bellaire Town Square facilities study) in which some City facilities might be relocated to City Center. - The fundamental desire to achieve some tangible improvement of the area and ensure that any revitalization effort enhances residents' quality of life (versus a typical economic development focus on expanding commercial tax base and associated revenue).

-Bellaire City Center area, in yellow (as defined by the previouscurrent zoning districts CCD-1 and CCD-2), and the "Urbar Village" area, in dark red (now the Urban Village-Downtown zoning district), to be a prime focus of ongoing revitalization efforts
+Bellaire City Center area, in yellow (as defined by to Village" area, in dark red (now the Urban Village-Downtow)

+ant zoning districts CCD-1 and CCD-2), and the "Urban t), to be a prime focus of ongoing revitalization efforts.